shuzretsu/ResNet50-HelmDetection/README.md

 # ResNet50-HelmDetection [Basic project]

 ## Overview
 This project implements a Helm Detection system using the ResNet50 Models.
-Helm detection is a crucial task in maritime safety and navigation, aiming to detect and classify the presence of helms in images real-time detection, but this project is a basic detection.
+Helm detection is a crucial task in maritime safety and navigation, aiming to detect and classify the presence of helms in images and real-time detection, but this project is a basic detection.

 ## Features
 - Utilizes the ResNet50 convolutional neural network feature extraction and classification.